Bode Miller: Injuries, ski legal dispute & retirement (2015–2017)

 On November 17, 2014, Bode Miller announced that he would undergo outpatient back surgery to alleviate the pain and discomfort he had felt since the end of the previous season.
 After attending official trainings to the downhills in both Wengen and Kitzbühel, but skipping the races, Miller was trying to make a comeback for the 2015 World Championships held at Vail / Beaver Creek, Colorado.
 On February 5, he crashed during the super-G race, after catching a gate.
 During the crash his leg was cut by an edge of his ski and he suffered a torn hamstring tendon.
 The injury forced him to withdraw from the rest of the championships.

 After celebrating the birth of his son, his first child with Morgan Beck, Miller announced in October that he would skip another season with the intention of spending more time with his family and to focus on his new-found passion of horse training.
 Even though some people started to suspect that this might mean the end of his skiing career, Miller denied it in December, stating that although he would never do the full circuit again, there was a likelihood that he'd return to racing occasionally.
 He terminated his contract with HEAD early under the restriction that he would not compete with other skis than HEAD on the World Cup circuit or in the World Alpine Ski Championships.
 He was then able to sign a deal with US-based ski manufacturer Bomber Ski, which also made Miller the brand's part owner.

 At the end of 2016, Miller wanted to make another comeback to the tour and compete with Bomber skis.
 HEAD, however, blocked the attempt, stating that Miller had agreed not to compete with other ski brands for 2 years from the moment their agreement had been terminated.
 While Miller argued that HEAD's action illegally prevented him from competing to earn a living, HEAD rejected that argument and showed disappointment in Miller for not honoring his word by trying to race with different skis.

 On October 31, 2017, Miller announced his retirement from competition.
-He was also inducted into the US Ski and Snowboard Hall of Fame, Class of 2018.
+He was inducted into the US Ski and Snowboard Hall of Fame on April 6, 2019.